Online California Teachers of English Learners (CTEL) and Cross-Cultural Language and Academic Development (CLAD) Certificate Program

 Alliant offers a California Teachers of English Learners (CTEL) program leading to CLAD Certification fully approved by the California Commission on Teacher Credentialing (CCTC).
-Alliant's online CTEL/CLAD program features a flexible format, competitive tuition, excellent instructors and a strong reputation and history that has helped hundreds of teachers across California earn their CLAD/CTEL certificate.
-The program is CTC-approved.
+Alliant’s online CTEL/CLAD program features a flexible format, competitive tuition, excellent instructors, and a strong reputation and history that has helped over 1,000 teachers throughout California earn their CLAD/CTEL certificate.
+The program is California CTC-approved.

 CTEL/CLAD Program Format and Schedule

-The CTEL/CLAD program consists of four online courses (12 units) over two 10-week terms.
+The CTEL/CLAD program consists of four online courses (12 units) over two 10-week terms, field work, and a portfolio.
 Candidates complete two courses during each 10-week term.
-Candidates may begin the program with one 10-week term in Fall, Spring or Summer semesters and complete the final 10-week term the subsequent semester.

 - CTE 7040: Culture and Development of Cross-Cultural Competencies